 Modules which are awarded a numerical mark are rounded to 1dp.
-This is the mark that will be used for calculation of the award.
+This is the mark that will be used for calculation of the year mark which determines progression.
+The marks from year 1 modules do not count towards the degree award.